oswaldflm/school_system/README.md

-# school_system is free software with different modules like
+# School System is free software with different modules like:

 - Attendance
 - Grades